 Key Difference from Commercial Banks

 Commercial banks in Guyana typically charge 8-14% interest on business loans and require significant collateral (often property or fixed assets).
-The Development Bank eliminates both barriers for loans up to GYD $3 million, and negotiates preferential rates below 4% for co-financed amounts above that threshold.
+The Development Bank eliminates both barriers for loans up to GYD $3 million, and (per Budget 2026 §6.11) government will extend to commercial banks “similar fiscal concessions as are granted for low-income housing” to enable preferential interest rates on the co-financed portion.

 Loan Offerings